noti0na1/dotty/docs/docs/reference/other-new-features/explicit-nulls.md

 ### Override check

-When we check overriding between Scala classes and Java classes, the rules are relaxed for `Null` type with this feature.
+When we check overriding between Scala classes and Java classes, the rules are relaxed for `Null` type with this feature, in order to help users to working with Java libraries.

 Suppose we have Java method `String f(String x)`, we can override this method in Scala in any of the following forms: